-Baku - Azerbaijan's capital is the architectural love child of Paris and Dubai...albeit with plenty of Soviet genes floating half-hidden in the background.
+Fly overnight to Baku, Azerbaijan (via Dubai).
+On arrival, transfer to your hotel.
+The remainder of the day is at your leisure to rest before dinner half-hidden in the background.
 Few cities in the world are changing as quickly and nowhere else in Eurasia do East and West blend as seamlessly or as chaotically.
-At its heart, the Unesco-listed old town lies within an exotically crenelated arc of fortress wall.
+At its heart, the Unesco-listed Old lies within an exotically crenelated arc of fortress wall.
 Around this are gracefully illuminated stone mansions and pedestrianised tree-lined streets filled with exclusive boutiques.